ArashAh/version_control_workshop/part-1.md

    git config --global user.email "<YOUR EMAIL ADDRESS>"
    ```

-   - If you are using vscode, make it default code editor for git
+   - If you are using vscode, make it the default code editor for git
    ```bash
    git config --global core.editor "code --wait"
    ```